Bayesian versus frequentist statistics

 Conclusion

-You can read more details about the statistical methodology used in LaunchDarkly's Experimentation feature in Experimentation statistical methodology.
+For more details on the statistical methodologies used in LaunchDarkly’s Experimentation feature, read:

 Your 14-day trial begins as soon as you sign up.
 Get started in minutes using the in-app Quickstart.
 You'll discover how easy it is to release, monitor, and optimize your software.